-The Minister has licensed 240 LSTLVs to operate globally.
-Out of which 195 vessels are registered to ICCAT as tropical tuna vessel fleet for the 2017 fishing year.
+The Minister has licensed 193 LSTLVs to operate globally, and all of them are registered to ICCAT as tropical tuna vessel fleet for the 2018 fishing year.

 The Minister requires fishing operators to report a daily catch of tropical tuna (including zero catch report) every 10 days in accordance with the Ordinance.
 Such report has to contain relevant information/data including the date, location (latitude and longitude), time, number of pieces, processed weights, round weights.
 For bigeye tuna in particular, FAJ additionally requires more frequent catch report, usually every five days or daily when Japan's catch approaches its annual catch limits.
 FAJ monitors total catch amount of bigeye tuna by Japanese LSTLVs to ensure compliance with Japan's annual catch limits.